Sticks and stones may break your bones but bad language can completely destroy your best-laid campaign plans

 Once the posters were up, the public, rather than being impressed with TfL’s money management, took to social media to flag up the poor grammar – not quite the message this campaign was supposed to deliver.
 The posters were pulled and pulped and that grammatical error cost TfL £100,000 and a lot of wasted time and effort.

-Writing is an art and while you don’t necessarily need a Pulitzer Price-winning journalist crafting your copy, you do need a copywriter for your project as much as you do a designer.
+Writing is an art and while you don’t necessarily need a Pulitzer Prize-winning journalist crafting your copy, you do need a copywriter for your project as much as you do a designer.
 Don’t discredit your campaign with simple, grammatical errors; have your copy sub-edited by a professional.

 Here at Graphic Violence, we’ll take a look at your copy and advise, free of charge.
 Call 07970 181184 for more information.